spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware.md

 1. Close the **Create New Gateway** dialog box if it is still open or navigate to the Private Cloud Gateway page under settings in case you have navigated away or been logged out.

-2. Wait for a gateway widget to be displayed on the page and for the **Configure** option to be available.
+2. Wait for a gateway widget to display on the page and for the **Configure** option to become available.
 The IP address of the installer VM will be displayed on the gateway widget.
-This may take a few minutes after the Virtual Machine is powered on.
-Failure of the installer to register with the Palette Management Platform portal within 10 mins of powering on the Virtual Machine on vSphere, might be indicative of an error.
-Please follow the troubleshooting steps to identify and resolve the issue.
+This may take a few minutes after the VM is powered on.
+Failure of the installer to register with Palette within 10 minutes of powering on the Virtual Machine on vSphere might indicate an error.
+Follow steps in [Troubleshooting](../../troubleshooting/pcg.md) to identify and resolve the issue.

 3. Click on the **Configure** button to invoke the Palette Configuration dialogue.
 Provide vCenter credentials and proceed to the next configuration step.